Starting a 3-Day Water Fast: What to Expect, Why It Matters

 Whether you choose support or to go it alone, it’s definitely better not to try and bite off more than you can chew 🙂 with a 3-day fast until you feel comfortable with one-day (36-hour) water fasts.
 This is because a 3-day fast really is a quantum leap ahead in terms of what it demands from your body.

-What are the challenges and benefits of a 3-day water fast?
+What are the benefits and challenges of a 3-day water fast?

 There are two huge benefits of getting into ketosis while you fast.